chriskmnds/scala-directory-encoder/README.md

 Directory Encoder
 ----------------

-Simple Scala application that recursively traverses a directory/folder and produces the necessarry commands to copy the directory into an encoded equivalent.
+Simple Scala/SBT script that recursively traverses a directory/folder and produces the necessarry commands to copy the directory into an encoded equivalent.
 This takes care of both files and folders.
 A prefix is added to each file, also used as the base folder for the encoded files.

 Having a directory: